Cookies are my…

 “So maybe you should embrace cookies as part of your brand and trust that they have everything to do with your fairy tales and rom-coms.”

 Maybe I should.
 People write books for lots of reasons, but I write to escape.
 Escape is literally in the title of my debut novel.
 Life is hard when you are a mommy.
 Life is impossible when your world is turned upside down by a new diagnosis or accident.
 And what I need when I escape is comfort: a world where I know happily-ever-afters are as assured as the warm cookie that comes from following grandma’s recipe.
 What I welcome is a bit of whimsy, wit, and romance on my romp to HEA.
-My friend (and Chat GPT) helped me see that I’m basically trying to create the novel version a cookie.
+My friend (and Chat GPT) helped me see that I’m basically trying to create the novel version of a cookie.
 And… while this makes perfect sense, I’m wondering if that is okay.
 Is it enough?

 I’ve been doing a lot of work with my therapist (Yes, I have one.
 Mama of two special needs kiddos with a life partner who is also neurodiverse–I’m still standing because I have a therapist) around values.
 Because sometimes our lives can become all about serving a set of values that don’t do anything for us.
 Sometimes we inherit values or are prescribed values that we don’t care about.
 Sometimes our values are at odds with our partner’s values.
 An example: I deeply value novelty while Mr. Trent deeply values stability.
 But living a life that is worthwhile and meaningful depends on embracing, interacting, and realizing one’s values.
 And there is no right or wrong answer to any of this, just as there is no right or wrong answer to picking which flavor of gelato you want to enjoy at the chocolatier’s.
 Choosing to embrace mint chocolate over raspberry cream is not a morally superior action.
 Yet, at times I have felt that choosing humor, gratitude, altruism over compassion, whimsy, and ambition has.